The Vermont Statutes Online

 (6) A representative from the Vermont State Firefighters' Association or designee.

-(7) An emergency department director of a Vermont hospital appointed by the Vermont Association of Emergency Department Directors or designee.
+(7) An emergency department nurse manager or emergency department director of a Vermont hospital appointed by the Vermont Association of Hospitals and Health Systems.

-(11) A local government member not affiliated with emergency medical services, firefighter services, or hospital services, appointed by the Vermont League of Cities and Towns.
+(9) A local government member not affiliated with emergency medical services, firefighter services, or hospital services, appointed by the Vermont League of Cities and Towns.

-(d) Beginning on January 1, 2014 and for the ensuing two years, the Committee shall report annually on the emergency medical services system to the House Committees on Commerce and Economic Development and on Human Services and to the Senate Committees on Economic Development, Housing and General Affairs and on Health and Welfare.
-The Committee's initial and ensuing reports shall include information on the following:
+(e) Annually, on or before January 1, the Committee shall report on the EMS system to the House Committees on Government Operations, on Commerce and Economic Development, and on Human Services and to the Senate Committees on Government Operations, on Economic Development, Housing and General Affairs, and on Health and Welfare.
+The Committee's reports shall include information on the following: